CRamosC11/Obitools/Metabarcoding trnL analysis code with Obitools 4.4.0.md

 ![Rplot01](https://github.com/user-attachments/assets/02de6909-c87b-4abc-9167-cf845e5b496f)

-We calculate the percent of times the sequences occur.
-Majority of sequences (36%) occur just 2 times and the 75,6% of sequences occur between 2 and 10 times.
+We calculate the percent of times the sequences variants occur.
+Majority of sequences (36%) occur just 2 times and the 75,6% of sequence variants occur between 2 and 10 times.

 ![Captura de pantalla 2025-05-08 120953](https://github.com/user-attachments/assets/44cd577a-fdfc-4f39-9a89-a398b4c88de6)

-In this sequence abundance distribution, we can see that with a 1% filter, we will only keep 9 sequence variants, i.e. those that occur at least 87 times in the entire dataset.

 ## Sequences taxonomic assignment
 Once the dataset is curated, the next step in a classical diet metabarcoding analysis is to assign the barcodes a taxon name (species, genus, etc.), in order to retrieve the list of taxa detected in each sample.

 `obitag -t ncbitaxo.tgz -R database/database.fasta results/length_10/lenght_10.fasta > results/length_10/taxo_seq_10.fasta`

-`obitag -t ncbitaxo.tgz -R database/database.fasta results/length_10/length_10_0.1.fasta > results/length_10/taxo_seq_10_0.1.fasta`

-using -r 0.1 during obiclean
+`obitag -t ncbitaxo.tgz -R database/database.fasta results/length_10/length_10_0.1.fasta > results/length_10/taxo_seq_10_0.1.fasta` (using -r 0.1 during obiclean)

 * before starting with obitag, we need to construct the database (in our case we have construct 2 db using EMBL and PhyloAlps data).
 In this script we are showing results with EMBL database.
-Construction of the database commands are shown  below.
+Construction of the database commands is shown in this repository.

 Exporting the results in a tabular format